 First-time buyer credit

-While you won’t want to bank on this one just yet, there’s a potential new tax break on the horizon for 2021: a first-time buyer tax credit.
+While you won’t want to bank on this one just yet, there’s a potential tax break that was introduced in 2021 but has yet to pass: a first-time buyer tax credit.

 “There is currently a proposed bill, the First-Time Homebuyer Act, being discussed in Congress that would provide a tax credit of up to $15,000 for first-time homebuyers who meet certain criteria,” Zimmelman explains.
 “But this has not been passed into law yet.”